 Sealed lead-acid batteries have been used for electric scooters much longer than Li-ion batteries.
 Most Razor scooters still use this type of battery to make their products much cheaper than others.
 SLA batteries shine when it comes to power.
 Because of their weight, they’ve become a less popular choice.

-These type of batteries, however, are more popular in the auto industry because of its power and ability to produce a higher current.
+These types of batteries, however, are more popular in the auto industry because of its power and ability to produce a higher current.
 If you are looking for a budget scooter under $300, it will most likely be heavier and equipped with this type of electric scooter battery.

 Nickel-metal Hydride Batteries